saudiatepace/node-challenge/README.md

 Now, notice that your server is already running in http://localhost:8000.

-Then open the postman and perform the following:
+There are three ways in running this project - via Postman, curl command or browser.

+## Running the application via POSTMAN

-* Select `POST` method
+* Select `GET` method

 * Type this url in the request URL field
 ```